VimsecAu/kb/m365/baselines/powerbi.md

 This section provides policies that help reduce guest user invitation risks related to Power BI data and resources.
-The settings in this section control whether Power BI allows inviting external users to the company's organisation through Power BI's sharing workflows and experiences.
+The settings in this section control whether Power BI allows inviting external users to the organisation's organisation through Power BI's sharing workflows and experiences.
 After an external user accepts the invite, they become an Microsoft Entra ID B2B guest user in the organisation.
 They will then appear in user pickers throughout the Power BI user experience.

 ### Policies
 #### MS.POWERBI.3.1v1
-The Invite external users to your organisation feature SHOULD be disabled unless company mission requires the capability.
+The Invite external users to your organisation feature SHOULD be disabled unless organisation mission requires the capability.

 <!--Policy: MS.POWERBI.3.1v1; Criticality: SHOULD -->
 - _Rationale:_ Disabling this feature keeps internal users from inviting guest users.
 Therefore guest users can be limited from accessing potentially risky data/APIs.
-If an company needs to allow guest access, the invitation feature can be limited to users in specific security groups to help limit risk.
+If an organisation needs to allow guest access, the invitation feature can be limited to users in specific security groups to help limit risk.
 - _Last modified:_ June 2023
 > Note:
 > If this feature is disabled, existing guest users in the tenant continue to have access to Power BI items they already had access to and continue to be listed in user picker experiences.
 After it is disabled, an external user who is not already a guest user cannot be added to the tenant through Power BI.